Local development of trading strategies

 Updating the conda environment

-• Regularly update the QNT library for the latest features and fixes:
+• Update the QNT library periodically to get the latest features and bug fixes:

 ## you can remove the old one before that